Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Examples

 This situation becomes rather simple when $R$ is a left principal ideal domain.
 In that case every radical filter $F$ of left ideals gives a left Ore multiplicative set $S$ (see \cite[I.A.1.2]{R3}) and we can construct the left ring of fractions $S^{-1}R$.
 Then, the flat localization of $R-Mod$ is described by the extension of scalars $R-Mod\longrightarrow S^{-1}R-Mod$.
 The right adjoint to this is the restriction of scalars $S^{-1}R-Mod\longrightarrow R-Mod$, which is clearly an exact functor.

-In order to give explicit examples of rings $R$ for which $R-Mod$ satisfies conditions (1), (2) and (3), we begin with a commutative principal ideal domain $D$ which contains a copy $\rho: K\longrightarrow D$ of its quotient field $K$.
+\begin{exm} \emph{Let $D$ be a commutative principal ideal domain which contains a copy $\rho: K\longrightarrow D$ of its quotient field $K$.
 We assume that there is some $d\in D$ such that $\rho(d)\ne d$.
 The simplest case would be to take $D=K$ and $\rho$ to be a nontrivial automorphism of $K$.
-For more interesting examples, the reader may see, for instance, \cite[$\S$ 4]{Jat}.

-We now define the skew formal power series ring $D\langle x,\rho\rangle$ as follows : as an abelian group, $D\langle x,\rho\rangle$ consists of all formal power series $\sum_{i\geq 0}d_ix^i$ with all coefficients $d_i\in D$.
-The multiplication is defined by the rule: Then, an interesting result of Jategaonkar \cite[Theorem 1]{Jat} states that the skew formal power series ring $D\langle x,\rho\rangle$ is a left principal ideal domain in which every left ideal is two-sided.
-Since a left principal ideal domain is automatically left noetherian, it is clear from the discussion above that the category of left modules over $R=D\langle x,\rho\rangle$ satisfies all the conditions (1), (2) and (3) above.
+For more examples, the reader may see, for instance, \cite[$\S$ 4]{Jat}.
+We define the skew formal power series ring $R=D\langle x,\rho\rangle$ as follows : as an abelian group, $D\langle x,\rho\rangle$ consists of all formal power series $\sum_{i\geq 0}d_ix^i$ with all coefficients $d_i\in D$.
+The multiplication is defined by the rule:} \emph{Then, an interesting result of Jategaonkar \cite[Theorem 1]{Jat} states that the skew formal power series ring $D\langle x,\rho\rangle$ is a left principal ideal domain in which every left ideal is two-sided.
+Since a left principal ideal domain is automatically left noetherian, it is clear from the discussion above that the category of left modules over $R=D\langle x,\rho\rangle$ satisfies all the conditions (1), (2), and (3) above.} \end{exm}

-Another example that we will present is that of the category $QCoh(X)$ of quasi-coherent sheaves on a separated noetherian scheme $ (X,\mathcal O_X)$.
-It is well known (see \cite[$\S$ II.7]{Hart} and \cite[Tag 077P]{Stacks}) that $QCoh(X)$ is a locally noetherian Grothendieck category.
-This proves condition (1).